tylernj42/Rotating-Slider-jQuery-Plugin/README.md

 # Rotating-Slider-jQuery-Plugin
 A rotating slider that uses the Clip-path property to create a circular shape.
+Note, because Internet Explorer/Edge do not support the Clip-path property, this will not work in those browsers.
 Demo at https://codepen.io/tylernj42/full/vWdRxv/

 ## Usage